-Over the years, you have heard a variety of home remedies that are said to produce amazing benefits for your teeth and gums.
+Over the years, you have heard a variety of home remedies that are believed to produce amazing benefits for your teeth and gums.
 Among one of the most popular is oil pulling.
 This involves swishing coconut, sesame, or sunflower oil in the mouth for about 20 minutes before you spit it out.
-By doing so, it is said to provide teeth whitening, cure gum disease, and several other benefits.
+By doing so, it is said to provide teeth whitening, gum disease treatment, and several other benefits.
 However, what does your dentist have to say about this natural treatment?

 It seems like a simple and safe solution to promote your oral health; however, your dentist will advise you to be cautious.

 There are several studies that show the benefits of this natural remedy for reducing oral bacteria.
 In fact, a 2008 study found that it can reduce the number of Streptococcus Mutans in plaque in just two weeks.
 While this can help to prevent gum disease, it is not a replacement for brushing and flossing.